Dblock-com/reusable-dblock/README.md

 # reusable-dblock

-A reusable distributed lock (dblock) utility/library for coordinating access to shared resources in distributed systems.
+A reusable utility/library for coordinating access to shared resources(secrets, piplines) across the systems.